stevenMouret/local-openweathermap/README.md

   Max: 5

 - appid: string<br>
-  The OpenWeatherMap key
+  The OpenWeatherMap key.
+In this case, no need jsonPath option.

 - jsonPath: string<br>
-  The path to a local json file
+  The path to a local json file.
+In this case, no need appid option.

 - lang: string<br>
   OpenWeatherMap language option<br>